 For example, you can show that:

-If you are going to establish and run your own business, you need to demonstrate that you have made definite plans for starting operations in Sweden in the near future.
+You need to demonstrate that you have made definite plans for starting operations in Sweden in the near future.

 You need to demonstrate that you are actively involved in the business, and that you alone decide on what the business does, how many hours you work, and your level of compensation for the work you do.
 Your notification should include details of your role in the business and your plans for its development.